 I use a plugin called A2X to automate the linking of my Amazon seller centrals to Xero.
 A2X is currently $59 a month for each continent (and there’s a 10% forever discount with code TRYA2X19_10%OFF).
 I therefore need two subscriptions to cover both the Americas and Europe.

 A2X isn’t a necessity.
 You can do it manually if you want, and you probably should if you’re not making much money.
 But it’s quite a lot of manual work copying and pasting the information from two invoices a month from each marketplace into Xero, and it’s very easy to make mistakes.

-Don’t forget to use code ARBAPR2017 when you sign up for a 10% lifetime discount.
+EDIT: Don’t forget to use code TRYA2X19_10%OFF when you sign up to A2X for a 10% lifetime discount.